ss2552/Guide_3DS/docs/finalizing-setup.md

 1. Select "Scripts..."
 1. Select "finalize"
 1. Follow the prompts in the script, answering any questions that you are asked
+    + If you see "Information #05: No title database", press (A) to import and enter the buttons on-screen to proceed
     + If you encounter an error, follow the instructions in the error message or consult the [troubleshooting](troubleshooting-finalizing-setup) page
 1. Once the script says "Setup complete!", press (A) to power off the device
     + If you do NOT see the message "Setup complete!", the script was not successful and you will need to redo this section from Step 3